atomicadi/Chemical-kinetics_in-Fortran/FORT_CTST/README.md

 [**N.B.** Here the reaction H + HBr = H<sub>2</sub> + Br is used as example for this code from the book Chemical Kinetics by K. J. Laidler]

-For more information on CTST and the example reaction, please visit: Laidler, K. J., & Keith, J. **(1965)**.
+For more detailed information, please check: Laidler, K. J., & Keith, J. **(1965)**.
 Chemical kinetics (Vol. 2).
 New York: McGraw-Hill.\
-And for more information on moment of inertia tensor, please visit: Bernath, P. F. **(2020)**.
+And also for more information on moment of inertia tensor, please visit: Bernath, P. F. **(2020)**.
 Spectra of atoms and molecules.
 Oxford university press.